salab/RENAS/README.md

 - If you reproduce our result, you need **60GB** of free disk space or more

 ### Setup
 1. Clone the project repository.
+We refer this project directory as $RENAS.
 ```
 $ git clone https://github.com/salab/RENAS
 $ cd RENAS
 ```

-2. Get the source code of [extended KgExpander](https://github.com/salab/AbbrExpansion) and place it under the RENAS directory.
+2. Get the source code of [extended KgExpander](https://github.com/salab/AbbrExpansion) and place it under the $RENAS directory.
 Note that its build will be conducted in a later process.
 ```
 $ git clone https://github.com/salab/AbbrExpansion